 LMDC had allocated \$4,800,000 for the Lower Manhattan Street Management Program as outlined in this Partial Action Plan 10.
-The Street Management Program concluded and the residual activity balance was reallocated in March 2018 to the Performing Arts Center activity in Partial Action Plan 11, thus closing this activity.

-The estimated cost for this activity was \$4,800,000; \$4,773,635 was expended and the activity is closed.
+The total estimated cost for this activity as outlined in this Partial Action Plan is up to \$4,800,000.